Six things I’ve learnt from working with the Demonic

 Same goes for the Demonic.
 You have questions?
 They have answers.

-Out of respect to the Spirits/Demonic etc., we practitioners in the craft (aka each and every one of us who are learners) must ‘keep the cracks open’.
+Out of respect to them etc., we practitioners in the craft (aka each and every one of us who are learners) must ‘keep the cracks open’.
 This means – not answering every single question from those ‘new’ to the craft.
-As practitioners, we have a responsibility to yield to authority and pay respect.
+As practitioners, we have a responsibility to pay respect and yield to authority.

-If a ‘newbie’ asks after a certain Spirit/Demonic etc of the appropriate ‘smells-bells-flames-directions’ etc, the reality is, my answer will only ever be a pale reflection.
+If a ‘newbie’ asks of the appropriate ‘smells-bells-flames-directions’ etc, for certain Spirit/Demonic etc the reality is, my answer will only ever be a pale reflection.

 The general collective might say – Belial is in the North and should have a Gold Candle burning Frankincense.
 (It’s the ‘shoulds’ that worry me).
 Belial himself might tell you, I’m in the South to you.
 Fire up a Purple Candle, and please burn some Sage.